About FH

 There are two common reasons people have high cholesterol.
 The first is an unhealthy diet, lifestyle or combination of both.
 This has led to high cholesterol levels which can cause heart disease.

-Children of a parent with FH have a 50 per cent chance of inheriting the disorder.
+Testing family members, relatives including children, for FH is recommended as it allows early detection and management of the condition.
+Children of a parent with FH have a 50% chance of inheriting the disorder.
 If the condition is detected early in children, an age-appropriate plan can be developed to reduce the likelihood of future heart disease.
+Testing of adult family members ensures they benefit from a management plan for FH if they have the condition.

 How common is FH and how many people have it in Australia?

+Three children are born with FH in Australia every day.
 One in 250 people have FH, meaning in Australia there are about 100,000 people, and 20,000 of these are children.

 Only 10% of people with FH have had the condition identified and treated, and most are adults.
 That means 90% do not know they have FH.
 In these people, the condition is not managed, or treatment is below the level of what is needed.